reCAPTCHA

 By default, reCAPTCHA is only enabled for user registrations.
 To enable it for

-user logins via passwords, the X-GitLab-Show-Login-Captcha
+user logins via passwords, the X-GitLab-Show-Login-Captcha HTTP header must

 be set.
 For example, in NGINX, this can be done via the proxy_set_header